javlaking/spring-boot-exchange-example/README.md

-### NOTE: there is a branch service-layer that adds a service layer using Spring services
+### NOTE: there is a branch service-layer that adds a service layer using Spring services and which exposes conservation functionality

-# spring-boot-exchange-example

 ## Install
 # Eclipse -> run build -> maven install